virtualdisplay-io/client/docs/dynamic-mapping.md

 The basket is always "basket" from the user's perspective, but the 3D model shows `basket_small`, `basket_medium`, or `basket_large` nodes positioned appropriately for each frame.

-Without dynamic mapping, you'd need 3 separate product configurations!
+Without dynamic mapping, you'd need either 3 separate product configurations or build complex workarounds in your application to manage all these dependencies - defeating the purpose of a clean mapping system.

 ### Implementation